hmakelin/gisnav/docs/pages/developer_guide/integration/gis_server.rst

       mapfiles/

 .. note::
-    * The NAIP imagery is in the public domain.
+    NAIP imagery is in the public domain.
 However, you must create an EROS account to download the rasters from EarthExplorer, or use secondary sources such as the AWS S3 bucket mentioned above.

-The data is not redistributed in the `gisnav-docker`_ repository to keep its size manageable.
-    * You do not need an account to browse for product IDs with EarthExplorer.
+    You do not need an account to browse for product IDs with EarthExplorer.
     An account is only needed if you want to download products.

 Once you have the imagery, use GDAL to make a ``naip.vrt`` VRT file out of your downloaded GeoTIFFs:

 .. code-block:: bash
     :caption: Use GDAL to create a VRT from TIFF files